fmorriso/CodeHS-AutoGrader-Example/README.md

 ```

 ## What Mother (CodeHS) Never Told You About Customizing Java Autograders
 1. There are multiple `main` programs.
-Ignore the one in ConsoleProgram.java.
+Ignore the one in _ConsoleProgram.java_.